 The exhibition “Geometry of Light” by artist Franklin Bault blends art and science

-From April 3 to May 15, 2024, as part of the Higher Education Arts & Culture Days (JACES), the Richter University Library at the University of Montpellier presents the exhibition “Geometry of Light.”
-An exhibition where physics and chemistry merge with the visual arts, where light, the structure of atoms, and even that of molecules inspire the creative imagination of visual artist Franklin Bault.
-The exhibition opening will take place on Friday, April 5, at 12:30 p.m., in the lobby of the Richter University Library, with the artist in attendance.
+From April 3 to May 15, 2024, as part of the Higher Education Arts & Culture Days (JACES), the Richter University Library at the University of Montpellier is hosting the exhibition “Geometry of Light.”
+This exhibition brings together physics and chemistry with the visual arts, where light, atomic structures, and molecular structures inspire the creative imagination of visual artist Franklin Bault.
+The exhibition opening will take place on Friday, April 5, at 12:30 p.m., in the entrance hall of the Richter University Library, with the artist in attendance.

 This exhibition is the result of exchanges with scientists, cultural project managers and their teams, technicians, gallery owners, as well as a dialogue with a specific venue: the university library.
-Open to everyone, this exhibition also serves as an opportunity to engage with the public on topics such as science, sculpture, painting, and, of course, art installations.
+Open to everyone, this exhibition also offers an opportunity for the public to engage with science, sculpture, painting, and, of course, art installations.

 © Franklin Bault

-The starting point: a meeting between an artist and scientists
+The starting point: a meeting between an artist and some scientists

 “My work is also often a reflection on how to establish a connection between an exhibition and a space.
 This connection can be formal, but not exclusively so.
-In this sense, it is also a reflection on installation, a relatively innovative approach in recent art.”
+In this sense, it is also a reflection on installation—a relatively innovative approach in contemporary art.”
 Franklin Bault.

 • Hours: 9 a.m. to 7 p.m. (except Sundays and holidays)